 6.41.1 Applicability to language

-The vulnerability documented in ISO/IEC TR 24772-1:2019 subclause 6.41 applies to Ada.
+The vulnerability documented in ISO/IEC 24772-1:2019 subclause 6.41 applies to Ada.

 Ada allows only a restricted form of multiple inheritance, where only one of the multiple ancestors (the parent) is permitted to implement operations.
 All other ancestors (interfaces) can only specify the operations’ signature, and whether the operation is required to be overridden, or can simply do nothing if never explicitly defined.
 Therefore, Ada does not suffer from multiple inheritance related vulnerabilities.

 Ada has no preference rules to resolve ambiguities of calls on primitive operations of tagged types.
-Hence the related vulnerability documented in ISO/IEC TR 24772-1:2019 subclause 6.41 does not apply to Ada.
+Hence the related vulnerability documented in ISO/IEC 24772-1:2019 subclause 6.41 does not apply to Ada.

 6.41.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.41.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.41.5 of ISO/IEC 24772-1:2019.

 Use the overriding indicators on potentially inherited subprograms to ensure that the intended set of operations are overridden, thus preventing the accidental redefinition or failure to redefine an operation of the parent.